 - Seminars on commercial credit, lending, and banking

 - Networking with analysts and senior bankers

 2019 Participating Lines of Business:

 We will continue to involve additional groups across the company to provide more opportunities for top talent at Wells Fargo.
-Below are the teams that will participate in the 2019 program (Groups are subject to change):
+Below are the teams that participated in the 2018 program (2019 groups to-be-determined and are subject to change):

 - Corporate Risk helps Wells Fargo businesses identify and manage risk over several key areas: operational, market, credit, compliance and domestic AML.
 They also focus on financial crimes and prevention.